ygadhave/portfolio/content/_index.md

 ---
+# Leave the homepage title empty to use the site title
 title: ''
 date: 2022-10-24
 type: landing

 sections:

   - block: about.biography
     id: about
     content:
       title: Biography
+      # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin

   - block: skills
     id: skills
     content:
       title: Skills
       text: ''
+      # Choose a user to display skills from (a folder name within `content/authors/`)
       username: admin
     design:
       columns: '1'